-Task and data series used Application 1 OS AddressBase Premium geographies were used to generate a spatially resolved database of ONS/NRS 2011 census dwelling types distributed within the Census output area boundaries by unique address level coordinates of residential structures within each of England/Wales and Scotland's Output Area's (OA).
-Where evidence of areas with natural gas availability, Xoserve's Off-Gas Postcode dataset 37 has been used to identify dwellings with no gas.
+Task and data series used Application 1 OS AddressBase Premium geographies were used to generate a spatially resolved database of ONS/NRS 2011 census dwelling types distributed within the Census output area boundaries by unique address level coordinates of residential structures within each of England, Wales and Scotland's Output Area's (OA).
 For Northern Ireland, a fully standardised geo-referenced address layer was retrieved from the OSNI Pointer dataset and combined with NISRA 2011 census household type returns at the Small Area (SA) level.
 SAs on average contain 155 households a figure comparable to OA's within England / Wales which on average contain 125 households.
 2 For England & Wales, ONS cross-tabulated census data provided a breakdown of dwelling type (Detached, semi-detached, terraced, flat/other) by central heating characteristics (gas, electricity, oil, solid, and multiple) at the LLSOA.
 LLSOA fuel splits for a given dwelling type were then applied to OA central heating type counts, based on geographic nesting.
 NRS & NISRA data across Scotland and Northern Ireland provided a complete breakdown of dwelling type by central heating characteristics at the OA & SA level, respectively.
 As such, no additional data processing was required.
-DECC NHM Regional energy statistics by dwelling type and heating type were used to generate spatial distribution databases for domestic gas, oil and solid fuel consumption across England/Wales and Scotland.
+BEIS NHM Regional energy statistics by dwelling type and heating type were used to generate spatial distribution databases for domestic gas, oil and solid fuel consumption across England/Wales and Scotland.
 Households characterised as having a central heating system operating with multiple fuel types were assumed to have an even split of the gas, electricity and solid fuel central heating returns occurring in matching house types of that OA.
-3 The DECC NHM is a domestic energy policy and analytical tool constructed from the national housing surveys (English Housing Survey and Scottish House Condition Survey) to characterise Great Britain's housing stock.
+3 The BEIS NHM is a domestic energy policy and analytical tool constructed from the national housing surveys (English Housing Survey and Scottish House Condition Survey) to characterise Great Britain's housing stock.
 The Welsh housing stock model is derived from a reweighting of the English Housing Survey, with insufficient information available for the inclusion of Northern Ireland.
-Energy statistics for 'Western Scotland' were deemed most appropriate (building forms and climate) to represent the domestic energy factors within Northern Ireland.
-4 The numeric annual increase of gas connections at Country level has been compared against the Census 2011 housing stock number to estimate the percentage change of dwelling which have switched fuels over the years.
-This was done after factoring out the new builds covered by DCLG stats.
-This percentage change was then used to scale the base year 2011 housing stock count forward, and therefore produce domestic fuel activity for post-2011 years.
-5 It was assumed that Solid fuels are burnt in properties which, according to Census 2011, had Solid Fuel Central Heating or No Central Heating.
-In order to take in to account the No Central Heating households that are newly build (i.e. unlikely to include provision for solid fuel heating) and using electricity, limited building age data 38 has been used for England & Wales.
-Coal & Wood is burnt exclusively outside Smoke Control Areas.
-Smokeless solid fuels (SSF, coke, anthracite) are burnt exclusively within smoke control areas.
-LPG is burnt in off gas grid output areas, where census returns gas central heating
+Energy statistics for 'Western Scotland' were adopted by the NAEI as the most appropriate (with regard to building forms and climate) to represent the domestic energy factors within Northern Ireland.
+4 Solid fuel use was assigned to solid fuel burnt in boilers and non-boiler appliances (such as open fireplaces, closed stoves).
+It was assumed that solid fuel activity for boilers was used in properties which, according to Census 2011, had Solid Fuel Central Heating.
+Solid fuel activity for non-boiler appliances was assumed to be used in houses and bungalows with No Central Heating.
+Supplementary heating from the same technologies was considered more likely to be located in houses and bungalows only.
+Apartments were excluded for solid fuel use to be in line with BEIS NHM assumptions on wood use.